IELTS vs TOEFL: Which one do you need?

 Can you take IELTS online?

-In response to the temporary closure of many IELTS test centres during the COVID-19 pandemic, IELTS have recently launched a new online version of the test called IELTS Indicator which can be completed online.
+In response to the temporary closure of many IELTS test centres during the COVID-19 pandemic, IELTS launched a new online version of the test called IELTS Indicator which can be completed online.
 Read more on the official website.

 It’s important to note that the online IELTS test is not accepted for entrance at all education institutions.
 You can check whether the school or university that you would like to apply for will accept IELTS Indicator here.